open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/lyft_det.md

   - info\['sample_idx'\]: The index of this sample in the whole dataset.
   - info\['token'\]: Sample data token.
   - info\['timestamp'\]: Timestamp of the sample data.
-  - info\['lidar_points'\]: A dict contains all the information related to the lidar points.
+  - info\['lidar_points'\]: A dict containing all the information related to the lidar points.
     - info\['lidar_points'\]\['lidar_path'\]: The filename of the lidar point cloud data.
     - info\['lidar_points'\]\['num_pts_feats'\]: The feature dimension of point.
     - info\['lidar_points'\]\['lidar2ego'\]: The transformation matrix from this lidar sensor to ego vehicle.
 (4x4 list)